Stefan Dušan: Religious activity

-Much like his ancestors, Emperor Dušan was very active in renovating churches and monasteries, and also for founding new ones.
+Much like his ancestors, Dušan was very active in renovating churches and monasteries, and also in founding new ones.
 First, he cared for the monasteries in which his parents were buried.
 Both the Banjska monastery, built by King Milutin, where his mother was buried, and the monastery of Visoki Dečani, an endowment of his father, were generously looked after.
-The monastery was built for eight years and it is certain that the Emperor's role in the building process was huge.
-Between 1337 and 1339, the emperor became ill, and he gave his word that if he survived, he would build a church and monastery in Jerusalem.
+The monastery was built for eight years and it is certain that Dušan's role in the building process was huge.
+Between 1337 and 1339, Dušan became ill, and he gave his word that if he survived, he would build a church and monastery in Jerusalem.
 At the time, there was one Serbian monastery in Jerusalem, dedicated to Archangel Michael (believed to be founded by King Milutin), and a number of Serbian monks at the Sinai Peninsula.

 His greatest endowment was the Saint Archangels Monastery, located near the town of Prizren, in which he was originally buried.
 Dušan gave many possessions to this monastery, including the forest of Prizren which was supposed to be a special property of the monastery where all precious goods and relics were to be stored.

 His son, Stefan Uroš V, did not make peace with the Constantinopolitan Patriarch.
-The first initiative was made by despot Uglješa in 1368, which resulted that the areas under his rule were restored to Constantinople.
-The final initiative for reconciliation between the churches came from Prince Lazar in 1375.
+The first initiative was made by despot Uglješa Mrnjavčević in 1368, which resulted in the areas under his rule being restored to Constantinople.
+The final initiative for reconciliation between the two churches came from Prince Lazar in 1375.
 There is no evidence of an existing cult of Emperor Dušan in the decades after his death.
-Dušan's charter to Ragusa (Dubrovnik) served as a statute in the future trade between Serbia and Ragusa, and its regulations were deemed inviolable.
-Emperor Dušan's legacy was esteemed in Ragusa.
+His charter to Ragusa (Dubrovnik) served as a statute in the future trade between Serbia and Ragusa, and its regulations were deemed inviolable.
+His legacy was esteemed in Ragusa.
 Later folk tradition in Serbia included various attitudes toward Dušan, mostly negative, made under the influence of the church.